-1001.1 Scope: This chapter includes tables of seasonal average heat loss coefficients for specified nominal insulation.
+1001.1 Scope: The following defaults shall apply to Chapters 1 through 20.
+This chapter includes tables of seasonal average heat loss coefficients for specified nominal insulation.
 The heat loss coefficients may also be used for heating system sizing.

-1001.2 Description: These coefficients were developed primarily from data and procedures from Standard RS-1, and taken specifically from Standard RS-26, listed in Chapter 7.
+1001.2 Description: These coefficients were developed primarily from data and procedures from Standard RS-27, and taken specifically from Standard RS-26, listed in Chapter 7.